-- Real Both energy meter and Iron clad cutout are supplied by the supply authority (State Electricity Board), hence both are sealed by supplier. - A The mains (phase and neutral) are taken from the energy meter and are controlled by means of neutral linked Iron Clad Double Pole (I.C.D.P) main switch. - After passing through the ICDP, the wires go to distribution board. - \propto From distribution board, the power is distributed to various sub-circuits. - R Separate phase and neutral is taken for each sub-circuit. - According to Indian Standards the maximum number of points of lights, fans, and 5A socket outlets that can be connected in one sub-circuit is 10 and the maximum load that can be connected in each sub-circuit is 800 watts. - \propto The earth wire is connected to the all metallic parts of the wiring and appliances except the current carrying conductors.
+- Real Both energy meter and Iron clad cutout are supplied by the supply authority (State Electricity Board), hence both are sealed by supplier. - The mains (phase and neutral) are taken from the energy meter and are controlled by means of neutral linked Iron Clad Double Pole (I.C.D.P) main switch. - \propto After passing through the ICDP, the wires go to distribution board. - \mathfrak{R} From distribution board, the power is distributed to various sub-circuits. - \mathfrak{R} Separate phase and neutral is taken for each sub-circuit. - According to Indian Standards the maximum number of points of lights, fans, and 5A socket outlets that can be connected in one sub-circuit is 10 and the maximum load that can be connected in each sub-circuit is 800 watts. - \propto The earth wire is connected to the all metallic parts of the wiring and appliances except the current carrying conductors. - Now-a-days instead of fuse, Miniature circuit breakers (MCB's) are used and instead of ICDP automatic isolators are used.